-IT demand drove 81% of growth in the healthcare sector in 2018.
 To ensure that costs are managed effectively, hospitals must adopt robust strategies and learn how to manage their IT healthcare spend.

 Technology has the potential to drive healthcare forward, make it more accessible, improve operational efficiencies and enable your hospital to provide better patient care.
 However, barriers to effective benchmarking exist.

 Technological advancements are moving at an unprecedented pace, with hospitals under pressure to keep up with the pace of that change.
 This limits the leverage available to hospitals for benchmarking with technology that is new to the market.

 In these situations, most organizations will accept the contracts presented to them but there are ways to save money.
 Here’s my advice:

 Explore the pricing structure